AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/guidance.md

 >[!WARNING]
 >
 >Customers are not permitted to conduct any security assessments of AWS infrastructure or the AWS services themselves.
-If you discover a security issue within any of the AWS services observed in your security assessment, please [contact AWS Security](mailto:aws-security@amazon.com) immediately.
+If you discover a security issue within any of the AWS services observed in your security assessment, [contact AWS Security](mailto:aws-security@amazon.com) immediately.
 See [AWS Customer policies for Penetration testing](https://aws.amazon.com/security/penetration-testing/).